ozburo/babushka/README.md

 being cached.

-This isn't recommended but offered as a convenience for those using static keys and do not want to rely of the cache key invalidation mechanism provided by our `Babushka.Model`.
+This isn't recommended but offered as a convenience for those using static keys and do not want to rely on the cache key invalidation mechanism provided by our `Babushka.Model`.

 `{% cache "statickey", timeout=3600 %} ... {% endcache %}`